andrewharabor/pydeepnet/README.md

 model.evaluate(x_test, y_test)
 ```

-That being said, comparing my "library" to [TensorFlow](https://www.tensorflow.org/), which is made for large-scale deep learning applications, may be a bit unfair.
-PyDeepNet's sluggish performance makes sense given that it is all in native Python (despite computations with [NumPy](https://numpy.org/)) and considering that everything was written from scratch, 97% accuracy is not terrible.
-A machine more powerful than my laptop would allow for a more complex architecture and with some hyperparameter tuning, PyDeepNet could likely achieve closer to 99% accuracy.
+That being said, using [TensorFlow](https://www.tensorflow.org/) as a baseline may be a bit unfair as it is optimized for large-scale deep learning applications.
+Considering that PyDeepNet was written from scratch and is not particularly efficient, 97% accuracy is not terrible.
+Its sluggish performance is likely due to the fact that it is all in native Python, despite linear algebra computations with [NumPy](https://numpy.org/).
+With a computer more powerful than my laptop, a more complex architecture could be used, and with some hyperparameter tuning, PyDeepNet could likely achieve closer to 99% accuracy.

 ## Limitations

 As stated multiple times already, PyDeepNet is not intended to be used as a library, even though this repository is structured like a Python package.
 The goal of this project was for me to deepen my understanding of neural networks by implementing one from scratch.
-Framing it as a package allowed me to consider the structure of the code and input validation though the main focus was on the machine learning concepts.
-That being said, here are some limitations with this project and concrete TODOs in order to turn PyDeepNet into an actual package:
+Framing it as a package allowed me to consider the structure of the code and write tests though the main focus was on the machine learning concepts.

-- **Limitation #1:** _Python is slow._ [NumPy](https://numpy.org/) was used for all linear algebra and array operations and everything is about as vectorized as possible (no explicit `for`-loops when it comes to array computations).
-Despite this, all of the code is in native Python and so the frequent iteration through layers during forward passes and backpropagation creates overhead.
-When processing 60,000 examples for 15 epochs (see the [MNIST example](README.md#example---mnist-digit-classification)), it adds up and results in an excruciatingly slow training process.
+The largest bottleneck in PyDeepNet's performance is that Python is slow.
+While [Numpy](https://numpy.org/) was used extinsively, the code is not optimized for efficiency and so the constant iteration through layers (during forward passes and backpropagation) creates significant overhead.
+When processing 60,000 images for 15 epochs (see the [MNIST example](README.md#example---mnist-digit-classification)), it adds up and results in an excruciatingly slow training process.

-- **(Possible) Solution(s) #1:** _It is possible that more vectorization is in order, which would definitely speed up the computations._ However, this would convolute the code, demand a significant restructuring of the project, and potentially complicate how the gradients in the backpropagation process are calculated (which was already difficult for me to compute by hand). _Alternatively, rewriting the library in C++ and then calling it from Python would work._ While I do need an excuse to write more C++, this would be a difficult task given how low-level the language is and it would end up obfuscating the original goal of this project.
-Both of these are valid options but, at least in my opinion, not worth actually implementing as the main goal of this project has been satisfied.
+It is possible that more vectorization is needed, which would definitely speed up the computations.
+However, this comes with the risk of convoluting the code and would demand a large restructuring of the project.
+Alternatively, (re)writing PyDeepNet in C++ would give the needed performance boost.
+Though while this would be extremely helpful in terms of learning C++, the original goal of this project has already been fulfilled and so there's no incentive to rewrite the library simply to optimize its performance.

-- **Limitation #2:** _I (probably) wrote more bugs than tests._ While the code does run, I don't claim it to be perfect.
-I did catch a few bugs but no doubt there are more.
-To make matters worse, I did not write any tests (even though this is supposed to be a package).
-I wanted to focus more on the machine learning concepts in this project and not worry about writing tests for functions that mainly perform mathematical computations.
-That being said, I did include significant input validation for most methods which at least ensures there are no obvious errors in usage.

-- **Solution #2:** _Sit down and write tests, there's no easy way around it._ If I did intend to turn this project into an actual package, this would likely be the next step in doing so.
-Aside from being good practice when it comes to writing code, tests would make sure that PyDeepNet actually works as intended.
-But while tests would definitely help me write more robust code in the future and allow me to learn about test-driven development first-hand, it would require significant time commitment and not directly contribute to my knowledge of machine learning and neural networks.

 ## Acknowledgements

 [NumPy](https://numpy.org/) - Used throughout PyDeepNet for its efficient linear algebra capabilities and has made up the foundation of this project.

+[pytest](https://docs.pytest.org/en/8.2.x/) - Used for writing table-driven tests to ensure that the core of PyDeepNet functions as expected.

 [Coursera Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) - I learned a lot about neural networks by taking this course and this project helped strengthen my understanding of deep learning.